ilyavf/tx-builder/README.md

 - [ ] parallelize `pow` with Web Workers

 ## Release Notes:
+- 0.15.0 Allow to pass options to PoW.
 - 0.14.4 Bugfix for `tx-builder.types`.
 - 0.14.2 Use single hashing for SHA3 option.
 - 0.14.0 Parameterized `buildTx` with options: "network", "sha", "hashTimelockContract":